inga-lovinde/TrustPilotChallenge/README.md

 * If only phrases of at most 4 words are allowed, then it takes **1.5 seconds** to find and check all 7433016 anagrams; **all hashes are solved in first 0.2 seconds**.

-* If phrases of 5 words are allowed as well, then it takes 3.5 minutes to find and check all 1348876896 anagrams; all hashes are solved in first 5 seconds.
+* If phrases of 5 words are allowed as well, then it takes 3.5 minutes to find and check all 1348876896 anagrams; all hashes are solved in less than 5 seconds.

-* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 5 seconds, "easiest" in 30 seconds, and "hard" in 75 seconds.
+* If phrases of 6 words are allowed as well, then "more difficult" hash is solved in 4.5 seconds, "easiest" in 28 seconds, and "hard" in 70 seconds.

-* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 29 seconds, "easiest" in 3.5 minutes, and "hard" in 9.5 minutes.
+* If phrases of 7 words are allowed as well, then "more difficult" hash is solved in 27 seconds, "easiest" in less than 3.5 minutes, and "hard" in 9.5 minutes.

 Note that all measurements were done on a Release build; Debug build is significantly slower.